asvrada/CollegeProj-MiniGameEngine/README.md

 # Mini Game Engine

-A poor-written project that implements the fixed rendering pipeline and some(almost nothing) game engine's architecture like Unity.
+A real time, interactive, single-threaded minial game engine.

-Assginment for College Module, terrible coding manner.
+Due to the complexity of a "real" game engine and the fact that I was only a little more than one year into computer sciecne at the time coding this, this project, failed expectation.
+It's more like an **interative 3D model viewer** at the end.

-### Features:
+## Features
-1. Fixed rendering pipeline with Perspective Projection only
+1. Custom fixed rendering pipeline with custom linear algebra library
-2. Basic texture mapping with NO lighting
+2. OBJ format model loader
-3. Basic Input Manager
+2. Texture mapping for models
-4. Basic Scene Manager
+3. Basic input management

-### Bugs/drawbacks:
+4. Basic scene management

-0. Performance issue
+## Issues/Todos:
-1. Precision issue
+1. Texture mapping percision
-2. Lack of view frustum culling
+2. Lack of lighting/shadows

-3. No lighting
+## To Compile and Run

-### To Compile and Run
+Open this project with Visual Studio (2015 or newer), compile with the built-in compiler.

-Please use Visual Studio (later that 2015) to compile, press W,A,S,D,R,F to move camera around.
+Press W,A,S,D,R,F to move camera around.